Daimonke/unsplash-search/README.md

 yarn install
 ```

-Rename .env.example to .env and change example to your Unsplash api access key
+Rename .env.example to .env and change client_id to your Unsplash api access key

 Run development server